-As of December 31, 2017, we had a diversified portfolio of over 200 concession agreements, through which we operated 996 stores across 88 different transportation terminals and destinations, including concessions in 24 of the 25 largest airports in the continental United States and Canada.
-We have over one million square feet of commercial space and conduct close to 120 million transactions annually.
-From 2008 to our initial public offering in 2018, we were a wholly-owned subsidiary of Dufry, a leading global travel retailer operating close to 2,200 stores in 64 countries on six continents, and we continue to benefit from Dufry's expertise and scale in the travel retail market.
+As of December 31, 2018, we had a diversified portfolio of over 200 concession agreements, through which we operated 1,028 stores across 88 different transportation terminals and destinations, including concessions in 24 of the 25 top airports in the continental United States and Canada.
+We have over one million square feet of commercial space and conduct over 125 million transactions annually.
+From 2008 to our initial public offering in 2018, we were a wholly-owned subsidiary of Dufry, a leading global travel retailer operating over 2,300 stores in 65 countries on six continents, and we continue to benefit from Dufry's expertise and scale in the travel retail market.